François Huber: Marriage

 Marie resisted the pressures from her father to not marry this disabled man.
 She had, however, to wait to attain her majority, 25 years old at the time, in order to marry François.
 She walked down to the altar with François on 28 April 1776 with her maternal uncle, M. Rilliet Fatio, and married François Huber.
 She was 25 years and 23 days old.
 At her side was a close friend and confidant, Louise Eléonore Brière de Candolle, Augustin Pyramus de Candolle's mother.
-Marie later shared this story of her marriage to the young scientist, and in later life, she would honor him and recount his life after his passing.
+Marie later shared this story of her marriage to the young scientist, and in later life, she would honor him and recount his life after his death.

 Marie became his reader, his secretary, and his observer, and she was very attentive in order to prevent any embarrassments in public that could have occurred from his disability.
 This strong loving relationship was noticed by many, including Voltaire who mentioned it in his correspondence, and it was inspiration for Germaine de Staël when she described the Belmont family in her novel Delphine.

 Early research

-He became interested in honey bees after being read the works of René de Réaumur and Charles Bonnet.
+Huber became interested in honey bees after being read the works of René de Réaumur and Charles Bonnet.
 He also had a conversation with the latter who was also based in Geneva.
 His curiosity was focused on the history of these insects.
 His initial desire was to verify some facts and then fill in missing information.
 Since he was now blind, he had to rely on the help of others.
 This included his wife but also his servant François Burnens, who was fully devoted to his master.
 François Burnens (1760–1837) was the son of peasants from Oulens-sous-Échallens from the Canton of Vaud who arrived in 1780.
 Huber taught him how to observe and directed him through questioning.
-He leveraged his memories of his youth and the testimonials of his wife and friends.
+He used his memories of his youth and the testimonials of his wife and friends.